timberland-sig/rh-linux-poc/README.md

 efi/EFI/fedora/BOOTX64.CSV
 ~
- scp the efi.tgz file to the hypervisor host
- The authenticity of host 'host-gw (10.16.188.143)' can't be established.
-ED25519 key fingerprint is SHA256:RL36RvWuGMoiTvDjYsxCTE51TMxpWe6NAxOHjzBkr4A.
-This key is not known by any other names
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
-Warning: Permanently added 'host-gw' (ED25519) to the list of known hosts. test@host-gw's password: efi.tgz                                                                                                                 100% 2996KB 236.1MB/s   00:00
+ scp the efi.tgz file to the hypervisor host test@host-gw's password: efi.tgz  100% 2996KB 236.1MB/s   00:00

  Please shutdown this VM and run the "./create_efidisk.sh" script.
 ```

 What happened?

-After configuring the virbr1 and virbr2 networks and installing all needed rpms the following steps are taken on the `host-vm`:
+After configuring the virbr1 and virbr2 networks and installing all needed rpms
+the following steps are taken on the `host-vm`:

 ```
 # Update the network configuration